adamstimb/nimgobus/README.md

 - Build for Linux, Windows, Mobile and Web thanks to Ebiten's cross-platform support
 - Embed a Nimbus as a component within another user interface (if you really want to go nuts)

-_Disclaimer: Nimgobus is a tribute project and is in no way linked to or endorsed by RM plc._

 ## Syntax

 For the sake of authenticity the syntax used in nimgobus is influenced by RM Basic (the Basic interpreter supplied with the original Nimbus), including the way screen coordinates are handled.
 It is therefore highly recommended to read the original documentation for RM Basic (see links on github page).

-Go and RM Basic have some surprising similarities, for example the := operator and support for variadic functions.
-However, the use of optional arguments in RM Basic functions (for example BRUSH, DIRECTION, FONT in the PLOT command) are not so easily reproduced because Go does not support functions with optional parameters.
+Some commands have been implement in nimgobus in exactly they same way as in RM Basic.
+Optional arguments, which were used extensively in RM Basic (for example BRUSH, DIRECTION, FONT in the PLOT command) are not so easily reproduced because Go does not support functions with optional parameters.
 Where optional parameters are used by functions in RM Basic, nimgobus instead accepts an 'options' struct as a parameter.
 In some cases this has rendered obsolete RM Basic features that set default values for BRUSH, FONT, etc.

 ## Installation